-CHILD 1 Child Growth and Development - 3 units
+CHILD 1-Child Growth and Development, 3 units

-Recommended for Success: ENGL 1A or ENGL 151 Lecture: 3 hours
+Recommended for Success: ENGL 1A or ENGL 151 Hours per term: 54 lecture

 Growth and development of children, both typical and atypical, from conception through adolescence.
 Basic concepts related to physical, social, intellectual, and emotional development, including the effects of culture, will be explored.
 Emphasis on interactions between maturational processes and environmental factors.
 While studying developmental theory and investigative research methodologies, students will observe children, evaluate individual differences and analyze characteristics of development at various stages.
-(MJC CLDDV 103) Transfer: UC/CSU.
-IGETC 4G; CSU-GE D9, E. C-ID; CDEV 100
+Not repeatable.
+MJC equivalent: (CLDDV 103) Transfer: (CSU/UC)(IGETC: 4G)(CSU-GE: D9, E) C-ID: (CDEV 100)

-CHILD 3 Principles and Practices of Teaching Young Children
+CHILD 3-Principles and Practices of Teaching Young Children, 3 units

 An examination of the underlying theoretical principles of developmentally appropriate practice applied to programs, environments; emphasizing the key role of relationships, constructive adult-child relationships, and teaching strategies in supporting physical, social, creative and intellectual development for all children.
 This course includes a review of the historical roots of early childhood programs and the evolution of the professional practices promoting advocacy, ethics and professional identity.
-(MJC CLDDV 101) Transfer: CSU, C-ID: ECE 120
+Not repeatable.
+MJC equivalent: (CLDDV 101) Transfer: (CSU) C-ID: (ECE 120)

-CHILD 4 Observation and Assessment - 3 units
+CHILD 4-Observation and Assessment, 3 units

 This course focuses on the appropriate use of a variety of assessment and observation strategies to document development and behavior.
 Child observations will be conducted and analyzed.

-Transfer: CSU, C-ID: ECE 200
+Not repeatable.
+MJC equivalent: (CLDDV 167) Transfer: (CSU) C-ID: (ECE 200)

-CHILD 8 Early Literacy Development - 3 units
+CHILD 8-Early Literacy Development, 3 units Hours per term: 54 lecture

 This course will improve early childhood educators' and care providers' knowledge of early literacy development and the skills in teaching early literacy to children from birth through age five.
 It includes research-based principles for providing children birth through age five a strong foundation in early reading and writing within a developmentally appropriate approach.
 Meets or exceeds specifications of external agency.
-Transfer: CSU
+Not repeatable.
+Transfer: (CSU)